Portugal vs North Macedonia result: Ronaldo leads Qatar as Bruno Fernandes wins UEFA playoff

 Cristiano Ronaldo will be in Qatar after all.
-Portugal made easy task of North Macedonia in the single-elimination World Cup playoffs to advance to their eighth World Cup tournament.
+Portugal made easy task of North Macedonia in a single-elimination World Cup playoff final to advance to their eighth Men’s World Cup tournament in the country’s history.

 Bruno Fernandes scored in each half.
-The first to capitalize on a poor North Macedonian backpass, set the nerves at ease.
+The first one, which saw him capitalizing on a poor North Macedonian backpass, put Portugal’s nerves at rest.
 Another on a sublime half-volley in the top corner allowed local fans to let loose and celebrate.

-It gets better for Portugal: they are expected to be the top seed at the Qatar World Cup based on their No.8 FIFA world rankings.
-This would mean that they would avoid the top six teams during the group stage and could set themselves up for the World Cup title.
+It gets better for Portugal: they are set to take the top seed at the Qatar World Cup based on their No.8 FIFA world rankings.
+This would mean that they would avoid the top six teams during the group stage and could prepare themselves for the knockout rounds in the World Cup title.

-A title race would be a dream for the 37-year-old Ronaldo, who is yet to have a World Cup…

 Read Full News